-Emilio Mordini (Orcid ID: 0000-0003-3569-4391) is a clinical psychoanalyst, currently based in Paris (France) and San Vito al Tagliamento (Italy).
+Emilio Mordini (Orcid ID: 0000-0003-3569-4391) is a clinical psychoanalyst, currently based in San Vito al Tagliamento (Italy).
+He is the Scientific Director of the Non-Profit Organization NORIA, which promotes and investigates ethics, culture and identity.
 Emilio has a background in medicine and philosophy.
-He is an expert on risk communication and psycho-societal impact of emerging technologies.
+He is an expert on risk communication, psycho-societal impact of emerging technologies and ethics.
 His research activity focuses on the collective imaginary, and the social unconscious; how they influence rational choices, shape action, determine futures, through narratives, ideologies, ,and values.
-He chairs Responsible Technology, a Paris-based consultancy devoted to responsible research and innovation.
 He serves as a Research Fellow at the Haifa University Health and Risk Communication Center in Israel.
 Emilio is member of the management committee of the COST Action CA19121 (Network on Privacy-Aware Audio- and Video-Based Applications for Active and Assisted Living) .
 Since 1995, Emilio Mordini has served as a reviewer and/or evaluators in several R&D programmes both at national and European levels.
-He is a registered Scientific Expert (Applied research; Scientific popularization) at the Italian Ministry of University and Research and external senior expert for providing support and advice on communication activities of the European Commission (Sociologist, Conference harvester, Evaluation expert).
-Emilio is member the Association of Professional Futurists (APF), the Medical Journalists Association (MJA), the European Association of Biometrics (EAB).
+He is a registered Scientific Expert (Applied research; Scientific popularization) at the Italian Ministry of University and Research and external senior expert for providing support and advice on communication activities of the European Commission (Sociologist, Conference harvester, Evaluation expert) and member of the CERIS Expert Group Emilio is member the Italian Psychiatric Association (SIP), the European Association of Biometrics (EAB).
 He chairs the ethical committee of the European Association of Biometrics (EAB).

 Emilio Mordini was partner of the Psychoanalytic Institute for Social Research (1986-01); Adjunct Professor of Bioethics at the University “La Sapienza” of Rome (1994-06); scientific secretary of the Bioethical Commission at the National Research Council (2000-03); Scientific Director (2002-2013) at the Centre for Science, Society and Citizenship (CSSC).
 Emilio has been awarded with a number of research grants by the European Commission, within the scope of the 3th, 4th, 5th, 6th, 7th RTD FPs, and H2020, and by the NATO Science for Peace and Security Programme.
 He has coordinated research teams and collaborative projects both at international and national levels.
 He has extensively published on international journals, and edited several books.
 He is a distinguished international keynote speaker.